siderolabs/talos/docs/content/configuration/userdata.md

 OptionNTPServers
 ```

-**Note** This option is mutually exclusive with CIDR.
+**Note:** This option is mutually exclusive with CIDR.

 ##### Routes

-Routes is used to specify static routes that may be necessary.
+``Routes`` is used to specify static routes that may be necessary.
 This parameter is optional.

 ## Services
 ### Init

-Init allows for the customizatin of the CNI plugin.
-This translates to
-additional host mounts.
+``Init`` allows for the customizatin of the CNI plugin.
+This translates to additional host mounts.

 ```yaml
 services: